Shooting At Nipsey Hussle’s Memorial Procession Leaves One Dead

 — Karen Civil (@KarenCivil) April 11, 2019

-Also present at the service was an evidently heartbroken Lauren London, who was Nipsey’s longtime girlfriend and mother of his two-year-old son, Kross.
-She was also joined by her oldest son Kameron, who she shares with rapper Lil Wayne.
+Also present at the service was an evidently heartbroken Lauren London, who was Nipsey’s longtime girlfriend.
+She is mother to his two-year-old son, Kross.
+She was also joined by her oldest son, Kameron, who she shares with rapper Lil Wayne.
 The actress said a few words about her partner, at one point addressing the city of L.A.

 “I’d like to say something to my city Los Angeles.
 This pain is ours — we know what Nip meant to us.
 We lost an incredible soul to us and we lost someone very rare,” she said.